spyder-ide/spyder-docs/doc/faq.rst

       conda install spyder-kernels=<VERSION>

-   For more information, go to the Errors starting the kernel section in the Common Illnesses page of our troubleshooting guide.
+   For more information, go to the Errors starting the kernel section in the :doc:`common-illnesses` page of our troubleshooting guide.